-Canada to resettle 25,000 Syrian refugees by end of February
+Canada to resettle 25K Syrian refugees before March

 Toronto — Canada’s new Liberal government says it will resettle 10,000 Syrian refugees by the end of the year and another 15,000 by the end of February.